slartibaartfast/allocate-token/README.md

 ### Download the secure connect bundle for your Astra database

-On the Summary page of the [Astra](astra.datastax.com) database instance there is a link to "Download secure conect bundle".
+On the Summary page of the Astra database instance there is a link to [Download secure conect bundle](https://docs.astra.datastax.com/docs/obtaining-database-credentials).
 It has several files we will make secrets with.
 Download the file and unpackage it in a convenient directory.